 AWS Control Tower

 Like Security Hub, Control Tower too was introduced at re:Invent 2018.
 In some ways though, the underlying technology is older.
 If you’re familiar with the Landing Zone solution that AWS still offers, Control Tower is basically a graphical interface around this.
-To be fair, it offers a bit more than that but in the end it is a nice wrapper around a number of best practices regarding how to build an AWS Organization and manage access4 and security.
+To be fair, it offers a bit more than that but in the end it is a nice wrapper around a number of best practices regarding how to build an AWS Organization and manage access

 An important part of the announcement however is this sentence (emphasis mine):